microsoft/live-share/docs/use/policies-visual-studio.md

 To control certain aspects of Visual Studio Live Share behavior to achieve consistency or compliance across your organization, you can now configure Visual Studio using [Group Policy Administrative Templates (ADMX/ADML files)](https://aka.ms/vs/admx/details).
 The Visual Studio group policy settings contained in the ADMX file are machine wide for all users.

-With these policies, organization will be able to add an extra layer of protection to prevent accidents on Visual Studio Live Share and increase productivity.
+With these policies, your organization will be able to add an extra layer of protection to prevent accidents on Visual Studio Live Share and increase productivity.

 ## Policies Supported